byu-biophysics/tomogram-datasets/docs/docs/index.md

-# tomograms
+# tomogram_datasets

-Welcome to the documentation for the `tomograms` module.
+Welcome to the documentation for the `tomogram_datasets` module.
 This module simplifies tasks dealing with tomograms and their respective annotations.